Pink joins fight to end child malnutrition

 "I got to watch mommas learning how to feed it to their kids," Moore said during a phone interview from California.
 "And within a week, you can see the difference in these children.
 It brings them back to life.
 It's amazing."

 Moore, who has a 4-year-old daughter with her husband, Carey Hart, said the trip to Haiti strengthened her passion for UNICEF's project.
-She visited Port-au-Prince this summer, where she saw children who came back from the brink of starvation because of these food packets.
+She visited Port-au-Prince this summer.
+She saw children who came back from the brink of starvation because of these food packets.

 "When you get to see it with your own eyes and you see that something works, then it's a lot easier to get behind and advocate for it and try to make other people aware of it," she said.